photoprism/photoprism-docs/docs/user-guide/organize/browse.md

-# Browse through your photo collection #
+# Browse Your Pictures #

-PhotoPrisms sections are a nice way for you to browse through your photo collection in multiple dimensions.
+PhotoPrism offers many views and search filters so that you can browse your pictures in multiple dimensions instead of just scrolling through them day by day.

-They enable you to re-discover forgotten photos, find specific photos you are looking for or organize your photos.
+This helps you rediscover long-forgotten shots, find specific pictures, or create albums based on filters.

-### Sections ###
+### Views & Filters ###

 Using the main navigation you can visit the different sections of your photo library:

 #### :material-magnify: Search ####

 Shows all photos and videos that are not in review or archived or private.

 !!! hint ""